 Clarke School for Hearing and Speech is a well known school in NYC for teaching children who are hearing impaired, including those profoundly deaf with cochlear implants.
 Consistent with our Mission, we now support a program to provide extra care to "late identified" (meaning post age 3) deaf children having or needing cochlear implantation.
 Identifying and acting late presents a serious neurological challenge so these children need extra attention to catch up to their peers.
 Through Clarke, we also supply caregivers with information and and guidance to help the child at home.
 Home based support is critical - from reading, playing and speaking.
 And if some extra equipment is needed, it will be on hand at the School.
 It all leads to the child's success in the mainstream.
 For more about the school, see http://www.clarkeschools.org

 Post implantation, while direct and professional speech and hearing therapy with the child is obviously essential, experience shows that support of the caregiver (the parent and her siblings) through adult peer interaction and professional support improves the life of the child.
 In short, we supplement professional therapy by helping the caregiver understand the challenges faced to create and enhance home support to improve the success rate of the deaf child in the mainstream.
 We recognize the impact of a child’s hearing loss on the whole family system – PIH seeks to address that impact through this exciting new initiative at NYEE.
+And today, because of the pandemic and the need to social distance, tele communication is more important that ever.
+This program is consistent with that reality and will continue safe interaction among caregivers.

 Copyright © 2020 Partners in Hearing - All Rights Reserved.